Ransome Airlines: Pan Am subsidiary and sale to TWA

 A Pan Am Express Dash 7 at Logan International Airport (1987).

-Boarding of a Pan Am Express ATR 42 at Sylt Airport, Germany (1991).
+A Pan Am Express ATR 42 at Sylt Airport, Germany (1991).

 In 1986, Pan American World Airways announced its intention to buy Ransome Airlines, in order to use the carrier (with the tentative Ransome Express branding) as feeder for its Worldport hub at John F. Kennedy International Airport.

 Pan Am also recognized the ground breaking work done by Hank Ransome with regards to operating into Washington National Airport by utilizing the DHC-7s unique capabilities.
 The DHC-7 was the only transport category aircraft to be able to operate and conduct STOL (Short Takeoff and Land) operations into Washington National's airport because of the way the airport's runways all cross at the center like an asterisk.
 Until Hank Ransom's efforts were approved, only one runway was capable of being utilized at a time.

 When the FAA approved Ransom's plan, the DHC-7 was able to conduct Day and Night VFR "STUB" operations by landing on one of the crossing runways, proving to the FAA that the airplane was capable of landing and holding short of the active runway.
 The DHC-7 was also able to demonstrate that it was capable of making a VFR approach to the stub runway, losing one engine and then turning sharply away and exiting the area with only 3 engines operating, and never violating the active runway's protected airspace.

 The DHC-7 would, normally, land and hold short until crossing permission was received by ground control.
 This unique "STUB" operation was a valuable addition to Pan Am's route structure as it did not require a landing slot from ATC due to the aircraft's ability to operate on non-active crossing runways.

 When the acquisition was finalized in June 1987, Ransome was renamed Pan Am Express, though, operating a fleet of newly delivered ATR42s, as well Ransome's older Dash 7s.
 Henceforth, the airline codes PA and PXX were used.